J-Palomino/trifecta/Readme.md

 ## 🔒 Security & Verification

-TreeTee operates completely in the cloud with strong security guarantees:
+DaisyChain operates completely in the cloud with strong security guarantees:

 - All components are containerized for consistent deployment
 - Runs in verified TEEs (Trusted Execution Environments)